cmpnd-ai/dspy-cli/docs/getting-started.md

 ## 5. Deploy

 See [Deployment Guide](deployment.md) for Fly.io, Docker, AWS, GCP, and more.
+Production Docker deployments enable authentication by default; set `DSPY_API_KEY` in your environment and use `Authorization: Bearer <key>` when calling your API.

 ## Development